Danny Batth: Loan to Sheffield Wednesday

 Batth then went out on loan once again to Sheffield, only this time to arch-rivals Sheffield Wednesday.
 He joined the Owls on 16 March 2011 until the end of the season.
 His spell ended having made ten league appearances for the club.

 Having impressed at Sheffield Wednesday during his loan stint the previous season, the club moved to re-sign him on loan once again, agreeing another six-month spell on 26 July 2011.
 In December 2011, the loan was extended to the end of the season, as the Owls challenged for promotion to the Championship.
 He scored in a 2–0 away win at Preston North End on New Year's Eve 2011, and a second league goal on 10 March 2012 in a 3–0 win against Bournemouth at Hillsborough.
 Batth finished his second stay at Sheffield Wednesday having totalled 49 appearances in all competitions, and having been part of their promotion as League One runners-up.
-He was voted runner-up in the club's "Player of the Season" award as a result of his fine season.